mweidner037/list-positions/benchmark_results.md

 ## AbsTextCRDT

-Use a hybrid op-based/state-based CRDT on top of the library.
+Use a hybrid op-based/state-based CRDT implemented on top of the library's data structures.
-This variant uses a Text to store the state and AbsPositions in messages.
+This variant uses a Text + PositionSet to store the state and AbsPositions in messages.
 Updates and saved states use JSON encoding, with optional GZIP for saved states.

 - Sender time (ms): 1396